bloxbean/devkit-hackathon-demo/README.md

 - `devkit info` - Display node information
 - `devkit version` - Show DevKit version

+For a complete list of all available commands, see the [Yaci DevKit Commands Reference](https://devkit.yaci.xyz/commands).

 ## Customizing Block Time

 You can customize the devnet configuration when creating a node: